sogaiu/janet-ref/README.md

 [1] For source code lookups to work, the Janet source code needs to be available locally and a suitable `TAGS` file needs to exist.

-1. Once the source is obtained, set the `JREF_JANET_SRC_PATH` env var to point at it.

-2. To create the `TAGS` file, use the `idk-janet` script from https://github.com/sogaiu/index-janet-source with the env var `IJS_OUTPUT_FORMAT` set to `etags`.
-Note that universal ctags is necessary for `idk-janet` to work.

-3. Run `idk-janet` in the janet source repository directory, this should create the `TAGS` file.

-Sorry for the yak-shaving...I hope it's worth it.
+The `ensure-tags` jpm task can perform most of this setup, but universal ctags needs to be installed as well.

+Once universal ctags installation has been verified, invoke:

+  `jpm run ensure-tags`

+This should clone the janet source + some extra bits to create the `TAGS` file.
+Once cloning is complete, the TAGS file should get created automatically (this is where universal ctags is used).
+The `TAGS` file should end up in the `janet` subdirectory.
 ```

 ## Credits